 Of course NBACL/ANBIC carries out fund raising, resources development, public awareness, research and policy development to support these activities.

-Services and service systems for people with disabilities have undergone growth and change over the past forty years.
-Forty years ago, supporting people with disabilities was dominated by institutional thinking.
+Services and service systems for people with disabilities have undergone growth and change over the past sixty years.
+Sixty years ago, supporting people with disabilities was dominated by institutional thinking.
 People were segregated, usually in large facilities and seen to be in need of treatment.
 Large numbers of children and adults came under this direct responsibility of the state.
 Families were often encouraged to give up a son or daughter because of the presence of a disability.
 The prevailing view was that people were sick and incapable of developing as individuals.
 There was simply no place for people with disabilities within our communities.

 During the 1960′s, 1970′s and early 1980′s, a new way of thinking emerged and developed.
 People with disabilities were seen to be entitled to “rehabilitation”.
 They came to be seen as capable of developing as individuals.
 Large institutions began to give way to “community-based” services in family homes, group homes, sheltered workshops, special schools, etc. There was great change in the lives of many people.
 Yet those lives were (and are) still characterized, in some instances, by separation from the rest of us.
 The community-based service system maintained many of the elements of the institutional system.
 Some people are still segregated and have little choice about how to live their lives.
 The state, or its service agencies, still have a large degree of control over many individuals.